armandas/embedded-rust-workshop/src/embedded_graphics.md

 We'll be starting our graphics journey using the [`embedded-graphics`][1] crate.
 This crate provides the functionality for drawing basic shapes and text.

-Let's start by putting a "Hellow, World!" text on the screen.
+Let's start by putting a "Hello, World!" text on the screen.

 First, import the necessary types: